RTEMS/rtems-docs/c_user/interrupt_manager.rst

 Many processors support multiple interrupt levels or priorities.
 The exact number of interrupt levels is processor dependent.
-RTEMS internally supports 256 interrupt levels which are mapped to the processor’s interrupt levels.
-For specific information on the mapping between RTEMS and the target processor’s interrupt levels, refer to the Interrupt Processing chapter of the Applications Supplement document for a specific target processor.
+RTEMS internally supports 256 interrupt levels which are mapped to the processor's interrupt levels.
+For specific information on the mapping between RTEMS and the target processor's interrupt levels, refer to the Interrupt Processing chapter of the Applications Supplement document for a specific target processor.